Mortuary Workers Temporarily Suspend Strike, Give Government Two-Week Ultimatum To Meet Demands

 The organisation linked these deaths to the government's failure to adequately provide them with personal protective equipment, exposing staff to diseases and other health hazards while handling corpses.

-MOWAG also noted that their members had not been paid their salaries since 2020, and the government had failed to approve financial clearance to employ an additional 500 mortuary workers despite hospitals nationwide being short of staff.
+MOWAG also noted that its members had not been paid their salaries since 2020, and the government had failed to approve financial clearance to employ an additional 500 mortuary workers despite hospitals nationwide being short of staff.

 MOWAG claimed that the government had also failed to pay mortuary workers their COVID-19 bonuses as President Nana Akufo-Addo promised.